EIA-Master/Project_2021_II/README.md

 # Repository information

-This repository contains nine files consisting on:
+This repository contains four main folders, all of the containing the corresponding code, data and images:

-- Seven modules
+       - Sequential
-- One main program
+       - Parallel_v1
-- One file to visualize the results with gnuplot
+       - Parallel_v2
-- One makefile to join all the parts
+       - Parallel_v3

-## Modules
+## Modules shared by Sequential and Parallel:

-### Parameters.f90:
+### reader.f90:

-Module with all the needed parameters known of the problem.
+Module with subroutine that reads the input of the program.

 ### Initialize.f90: